byrd-laif/soilMakers/readme.md

 ### *A mutually beneficial, 'symbiotic legacy venture' with Mother Earth.
 An ecosystem that operates to deliver positive bio-logical impact and by that symbiotically profit through seeding the soil, the Womb of Mother Earth.
 Directly addressing the biological effects of climate change.*

 #### *Cultivating The Mother Tree;* An archaic revival of Wo-Mans Gaian connection through honoring the feminine.
-Soil Sisters cultivate an ally, a bond with Mother Earth, Gaia as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.
+Soil Sisters cultivate an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-logical actions that are transferable through to nature. ***Bio-Logical Earth Care*** provides the environment for an enlightened, sustainable future.
-Conservation of freedom as a consequence of Lifestyle.
+Conservation of freedom as a consequence of Lifestyle/Production.

-***Power as responsibility rather than domination.*** A radical sift from the 'dominator'; biological warfare built on guilt, fear and force.
-To an 'Eco-logical Partnership'; *Bio-Logical Freedom, free to swim in the rivers of Mother Earth without fear of reprisal.*
+***Power as responsibility rather than domination.*** A radical sift from the 'dominator' Bio-Logical Warfare; built on guilt, fear and force.
+To an 'Eco-logical Partnership'. *Bio-Logical Freedom; free to swim in the rivers of Mother Earth without fear of reprisal.*

 **Partnership systems support mutually respectful and caring relations.** Reconciliation, free to turn and question: Where does Wo-Man go from here?